Get alerts of updates about «After you have been vaccinated or have had COVID-19»

 - Those who have confirmed antibodies to SARS-CoV-2 by an approved laboratory method (with an antibody serology in a microbiological laboratory), and received one vaccine dose.
 The vaccine dose may be given the same day at the earliest.
 Status as fully vaccinated is valid 1 week following vaccination.

-Those who are considered to be “protected” are:
+Those who are considered to have had booster doses are:

 Those covered by the term "risk group" are:

-- People from the age of 18 with certain defined diseases / conditions that increase the risk of severe disease course and death from COVID-19 (medical risk groups).
+- Persons from the age of 18 with certain defined diseases / conditions that increase the risk of severe disease course and death from COVID-19 (medical risk groups).

 - See: Risk groups and their relatives